Sunday, October 30, 2011

 The 2011 crew: Boris Decourt, moi, Leo Campos-Moya, and Cyndi Smith

 One of my strategies has been to conduct on-time, professional riders' meetings (which are scheduled every day after the races, previewing the next day's activities) during which I approach the riders and their coaches as equal partners.
 I explain to them what I expect and that it is their choice to make the event successful.
 I also explain to them that I have zero tolerance for excess—but I also make clear to them that I am a human being who has a sense of humor and wants to have a good time.
 It's a juggling act, but last night it became clear that it paid off when, at the banquet, one of the students showed up as Chief Referee Jürgen, replete with fake mustache, blue USAC shirt, and even a fake German accent!
 My, I have no idea where he found glasses that look like my prescription Rudy's!
 He was making the rounds among the other frolickers, introducing himself as "Jürgen" and admonishing them to be good citizens.
 It was too freaking funny!
 And then he even started the festivities on the microphone the way I would start a racers' meetings.
 I was laughing tears!
-All this showed me was that they really trust and like me and believe that I can take a joke.
+All this showed me that they really trust and like me and believe that I can take a joke.
 It was the biggest compliment and show of respect that I can think of.

 Who is who?
 One Jürgen hails from Humboldt State (CA) and is also known as Alex Deich